svoltastudenti/atupertu.svoltastudenti.it/_posts/associations/2020-10-05-polispace.md

 sku: polispace
 slogan: Alatis Grave Nihil
 type: Opportunità extradidattiche
-description: >-
-  Polispace is a non-profit student organization founded in September 2020, the first completely space-related association of Politecnico di Milano.
+description: "PoliSpace is a student organization completely space-related.

-  It has three main objectives:

-  \- offer students hands-on experiences on real space engineering projects

-  \- help them building their network in the aerospace sector

-  \- spread the aerospace culture and opportunities
+  Among its objectives: offer students hands-on experience on space engineering projects, help them building their network in the aerospace sector, and spread the aerospace culture.
+Some of its active projects include the development of a satellite, of a tool to train astronauts retrieving samples on the Moon, and of a suite of sensors to validate the payload bay of a space launcher."
 published: true
 date: 2020-10-05T10:47:28.540Z
 order: 22